KaellyBot/Kaelly-bridge-portals/README.md

 ## Add KaellyBOT to your server: [![Official Kaelly Invite](https://img.shields.io/badge/Add-KaellyBOT-0199FE.svg?style=flat)](https://discordapp.com/oauth2/authorize?&client_id=202916641414184960&scope=bot)

 ## Portal
-This microservice aims to provide dimension portals by game server that can be accessed and updated by KaellyBot applications and other external applications.
+This microservice aims to provide dimension portals by gaming server that can be accessed and updated by KaellyBot applications and other external applications.

 ## License